Dudleymichael94/pythonMD/README.md

 Python project or assignments

-All my assignments from school and on my ow	n
+All my assignments from school and on my own